-The IEEE C37.94 communications module cover removal procedure is as follows:
+To remove the IEEE C37.94 communications module cover and set the switches:

 - 1. With power to the relay off, remove the IEEE C37.94 module (type 2G, 2H, 2I, 2J, 76, or 77 module) as follows.
 Record the original location of the module to help ensure that the same or replacement module is inserted into the correct slot - 2.
-Simultaneously pull the ejector/inserter clips located at the top and bottom of each module in order to release the module for removal. - Remove the module cover screw.
+Simultaneously pull the ejector/inserter clips located at the top and bottom of each module in order to release the module for removal. - 3.
+Remove the module cover screw.